24 Practical Ways to Prepare for Food Shortages and Rising Grocery Prices in 2026

 You can grow indoors year-round — but you need grow lights.

-I have the Click & Grow Smart Garden which is self watering and uses soil pods.
-Even if I just grow herbs for cooking I’ll consider it a win as herbs are some of the most expensive things at the store.
-But it also lets me grow things like tomatoes, kale, lettuce, etc. In the spring i can use it to start seeds.
+I have the Click & Grow Smart Garden, which is self-watering and uses soil pods.
+Even if I just grow herbs for cooking, I’ll consider it a win, as herbs are among the most expensive items at the store.
+But it also lets me grow things like tomatoes, kale, lettuce, etc. In the spring, I can use it to start seeds as well.

 If you have a garden but only use it to grow food in the spring and summer, why not look into techniques that let you extend your growing season even further?

-Even if you don’ grow your own food — you can still learn water bath canning, pressure canning, fermenting, dehydrating, freeze drying, etc.
+Even if you don’t grow your own food, you can still learn water bath canning, pressure canning, fermenting, dehydrating, freeze drying, etc.

-In the summer when the farmer’s markets are full of cheaper seasonal produce you can buy as much as possible and then just preserve the foods yourself.
+In the summer, when the farmer’s markets are full of cheaper seasonal produce, you can buy as much as possible and then just preserve the food yourself.

 You will save a lot of money and increase the nutritional quality of your bread by learning to bake your own — especially if it’s sourdough bread.